Arkansas vs. Mississippi State NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Arkansas and its opponents have gone over the current 55.5-point total in three of nine games this season.
+- Arkansas and its opponents have combined to put up more than 56 points in three of nine games this season.

-- The combined points per game average of the two teams, 60.8, is 5.3 points above Saturday's over/under.
+- Saturday's total is 4.8 points lower than the two team's combined 60.8 points per game average.

-- This contest's over/under is 7.4 points above the 48.1 these two squads combine to allow per game this season.
+- These two squads combine to allow 48.1 points per game, 7.9 fewer than this contest's over/under.

 Arkansas Stats and Trends

-- Arkansas is 4-1 against the spread and 4-1 overall in games when it records more than 24.6 points.
+- Arkansas is 4-1 against the spread and 4-1 overall this season when the team notches more than 24.6 points.

-- In games that Arkansas churns out over 313 yards, the team is 6-2 against the spread and 5-2 overall.
+- Arkansas is 6-2 against the spread and 5-2 overall when the team totals more than 313 yards.

 - The Razorbacks have seven giveaways this season, while the Bulldogs have 12 takeaways .